dimxy/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 The first level is a short RPC function that has the same name as the RPC command itself (such as `heirfund`).

-The body of this level is added to the `rpc/` subdirectory in the source code.
+The body of this level is added to a source file in the `rpc/` subdirectory in the source code (for this example, we added the rpc functions for Heir module in the wallet/rpcwallet.cpp).

+Creating a new RPC source file for each Antara module's RPC functions is considered a best practice.

 This function checks the RPC parameters and the needed environment, and then forwards the RPC to the second level.

-Creating a new RPC source file for each Antara module's RPC functions is considered a best practice.

 To begin the RPC command, we declare the `heirfund` function and clear the global error object.